TZer0/tzer0.github.io/discord.md

 * Writing down some rules is a must when the server hits anything beyond 20 users, preferably even earlier.
 If you start creating rules after an incident, the rules will feel as a permanent reminder for the offender and will lead to more negative tension.
 Rules are in my opinion more about shaping the environment than using the banhammer to enforce them.
 * Make sure to have a suggestions-channel to avoid mods having to handle suggestions in DMs.

+## Making sure that users do not mute @everyone/@here mentions

+The general tip is to not make your server noisy in this regard.

+* First of all: do not let regular users ping.
+People will make mistakes and it'll be grating.
+* Do not ping for trivial things such as simple opinion-checking or that you're drunk.
+* Rather than pinging @everyone/@here for an event, create roles that can be pinged instead and let people pick those if they wish to be pinged.
+Tip: as an admin you can ping roles that are otherwise not pingable.
+* Know the difference between @everyone and @here. @everyone will ping everyone in the channel. @here will only ping people who are in the channel, online, and not idle.

 ## Securing your server with an airlock